Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 ## Prerequisites

-To configure downstream exposures automatically, you should meet the following:
+To configure automatic downstream exposures, you should meet the following:

 1. Your environment and jobs are on a supported [dbt Cloud release track](/docs/dbt-versions/cloud-release-tracks).
 2. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).